 5. Indulge in a dedicated dressing room

-If you have the luxury of a little extra space, then a separate dressing room is the ideal scenario for clothes storage.
+If you have the luxury of a little extra space, then a separate dressing room is ideal for exploiting a plethora of clothes storage ideas.
 A long narrow, room makes the perfect space, so consider turning a room into a walk-in closet or guest bedroom into a dressing room if they are seldom used.

-Create a feeling of spaciousness with clothing storage ideas, by opting for sleek built-ins along one wall only, which will give plenty of space for doors opening – or consider space-saving sliding doors.
+Create a feeling of spaciousness by opting for sleek built-ins along one wall only, which will give plenty of space for doors opening – or consider space-saving sliding doors.
 Mirrored doors and glossy light-reflective surfaces will bounce light around the space and help make it feel roomier – plus mirrors will come in useful too when trying on outfits.